Athletic Mouthguards: Saving One Smile At A Time

 A custom-fitted mouthguard offers the best protection to your family’s teeth while playing sports and participating in other high-impact activities.

 We want to help you keep your family smiling now and for years to come.
-Call 413-241-3995 or contact Dores Dental online to make an appointment, and get mouthguards for all the athletes in your family.
+Call 413-241-3995 or contact Dores Dental online to online form, and get mouthguards for all the athletes in your family.